Weird & Wonderful - What Is A Box Jellyfish?

 See for yourself:

 What's injected would knock a plesiosaur out quicker than it took Jurassic Park III to go to DVD.
 These prehistoric stingers pack the most awesome punch in the animal kingdom, in other words, the Box Jellyfish is the most venomous creature on the planet.
 It's venom is a cardio/neuro/dermatonecrotic cocktail that's not only injected faster than anything but a fatal dose is delivered to the heart in minutes flat causing blood pressure to plummet and the heart to be forced into an irreversibly contracted state.
-One adult Chironex Fleckeri contains enough venom to kill 60 adult humans and each would suffer an excrutiatingly painful death usually within a few minutes.
+One adult Chironex Fleckeri contains enough venom to kill 60 adult humans and each would potentially suffer an excrutiatingly painful death usually within a few minutes.

 Box Jellyfish are swimmers not drifters and can propel their >90% liquid bodies at a speed of around 3 knots.
 That's 5.5km/h or a very decent human walking pace.
 Indeed, Box Jellyfish guru Dr Jamie Seymour from James Cook University, Australia states that former Olympic swimming Gold Medallist Grant Hackett "would only beat a box jellyfish by three minutes in a 1500 metre race."

 While swimming they can 'see' what's in range and manoeuvre around obstacles.
-As opposed to having brains they actually have a complex, non-central nervous system that mysteriously controls how they respond to their environment.
+As opposed to having brains as we know them they actually have a complex, non-central nervous system that mysteriously controls how they respond to their environment.
 They are very fragile and prefer to avoid contact with big things like human legs.
 If they were drifters there may well be many more fatalities.
 Instead they have eyes - retinas, corneas, lenses - with a 360 degree field of vision and manage somehow to simply process images and navigate at speed to hunt their prey and avoid unwanted contact...sound like anyone you know?

 The aforementioned Australian marine scientist who specializes in Cubozoans claims that Box Jellyfish sleep.
 Tagging and monitoring revealed that the jellyfish kipped down for an afternoon nap at 3pm and hardly twitched a tentacle before rising blurry-eyed to hunt for breakfast at dawn - prawns and fish are particular favourites.
 Note that this was in Australian waters and multiple night-time stings and sightings in Thailand and Malaysia might suggest their particular species is not so keen on sleep.